The Monitoring Association

 ARTICLE VII.
 OFFICERS

 Section 1.
 Officers.
-The officers of the Association shall be a President, one or more Vice Presidents, a Treasurer, a Secretary, such Assistant Secretary and Assistant Treasurer as may be determined by the Board of Directors and the Immediate Past President, currently designated as the official representative of a Voting member in good standing.
+The officers of the Association shall be a President, one or more Vice Presidents, a Treasurer, a Secretary, such Assistant Secretary and Assistant Treasurer as may be determined by the Board of Directors, and the most recent eligible past president, currently designated as the official representative of a Voting member in good standing.
 Any two offices may be held by the same person except the offices of President and Secretary.
 The officers shall have such powers and perform such duties as usually appertain to their offices and such other powers and duties as may be prescribed by the Board of Directors from time to time.
 There shall be no more than one officer of the Association from any one Member Company or companies with common control.

 Section 2.
 Election and Term of Office.
 The officers of the Association shall be elected by the members of the Association at a Non-Annual meeting for a term of two (2) years or until their successors shall have been elected and qualified.
 Only Voting members shall be eligible to hold elective office in the Association.
-Such elections shall occur at the Non-Annual meeting of the Association held prior to the adjournment of every second annual meeting of Voting members.
+Such elections shall occur at the Non-Annual meeting of the Association.
 The President shall be selected from the currently serving Vice Presidents.

 Section 3.
 Removal.
-Any officer or agent elected or appointed by the Board of Directors may be removed by the Board of Directors whenever in its judgment the best interests of the Association would be served thereby; but such removal will be subject to the contract rights, if any, of the officers or agents so removed.
+Any officer or agent elected or appointed by the Board of Directors may be removed by a majority vote of the Board of Directors whenever in its judgment the best interests of the Association would be served thereby; but such removal will be subject to the contract rights, if any, of the officers or agents so removed.